 The hormones stimulate root growth in “off” times of the year.

-In addition to the type of plant chosen as a cutting, the time of year greatly affects the success or failure of starting plants from slips.
+In addition to the type of plant used as a cutting, the time of year significantly affects the success of starting plants from slips.

-For most plants, late spring and early summer are natural times for growth, so starting your cuttings at this time is generally better.
+For most plants, late spring and early summer are natural growth periods, so starting your cuttings at this time is generally better.

 When this is impossible, you can dramatically increase your chances of success by using a root booster for plants, even on plants that normally root well on their own.